-Leaving aside the night-life of the buzzing Quay district, an exciting way to enjoy some of the city’s historic bridges and landmarks of Singapore is by a river cruise.
+Leaving aside the nightlife of the buzzing Quay district, an exciting way to enjoy some of the city’s historic bridges and landmarks of Singapore is by a river cruise.
 You can embark/disembark the boat in Clarke Quay, Boat Quay, Read Bridge, Fullerton, Merlion Park, Esplanade and Bayfront South.

 6. Little India

-This quarter is the centre for the large Indian community and, with its gaily painted shophouses that are an icon of the city, the most colourful and attractive district to visit in Singapore.
+This quarter is the centre for the large Indian community.
+Its gaily painted shophouses are an icon of the city, the most colourful and attractive district to visit in Singapore.
 Along Serangoon road, one of the oldest in Singapore, and its alleys (don’t miss Kerbau road), you’ll find traditional Indian shops selling spices, incense, oils, flowers, clothes and fabrics, small restaurants and eateries offering delightful Indian cuisine, stalls selling typical Indian street food like roti prata flatbread, Uppuma porridge, and Dosai rice pancake.
 Along Bukit Tima Road, you’ll also find the Tekka Centre, Singapore’s largest indoor wet market, selling an incredible array of fresh produce and hard-to-find ingredients.
-Little India also boasts three significant Hindu Temple: Srinivasa Perumal, founded in 1855 and dedicated to Vishnu, Sri Veeramakaliamman constructed in 1881 and dedicated to the ferocious Goddes Kali, and Sri Vadapathira Kaliamman, believed to have started in 1830 and consecrated in 1935.
+Little India also boasts three significant Hindu Temple: Srinivasa Perumal, founded in 1855 and dedicated to Vishnu, Sri Veeramakaliamman, constructed in 1881 and dedicated to the ferocious Goddes Kali, and Sri Vadapathira Kaliamman, believed to have started in 1830 and consecrated in 1935.

 7. Kampong Glam

-Kampong Glam, best known as “Muslim quarter”, is an eclectic blend of history and the centre for Muslim activities.
+Kampong Glam, best known as the “Muslim quarter”, is an eclectic blend of history and the centre for Muslim activities.
 This old neighbourhood has its origins as a thriving port town and is Singapore’s oldest urban quarter.
-It took its name from the trees called “Gelam” that were found and used locally for boat-making, medicine and even as a seasoning for food.
+It took its name from the trees called “Gelam“, found and used locally for boat-making, medicine and even as a seasoning for food.
 The highlights of this quarter are the Sultan Mosque, built in 1824 with its massive golden domes and huge prayer hall, and the Malay Heritage Centre, a museum for those interested in understanding the history of Singapore’s Malay community.
 Absolutely not to be missed are Bussorah street, lined by multi-label stores, charming boutiques selling fabric and silk, bars and cafes, and Haji Lane (and its alleys), a long and narrow road dotted with old shophouses, boutiques, bars, cafes and decorated with graffiti.